Shad3Light/YGOPro-Custom-Cards/README.md

 https://github.com/TheOnePharaoh/YGOPro-Custom-Card-Updater/raw/master/YGOProCustomCardUpdaterV1.zip

-Extract in your game folder and run update-cc.bat
+Extract the updater in your game folder and run update-cc.bat

 for automatic updating create a task in task scheduler for update-cc-auto.bat